romainsacchi/carculator_truck/docs/modeling.rst

 .. _table-7:

-.. table:: Parameters of driving cycles used for medium- and heavy-duty trucks
+.. table:: Table 7: Parameters of driving cycles used for medium- and heavy-duty trucks
    :align: center
    :widths: auto